Heading to Vegas? We share the best free things to do in Las Vegas including free shows in vegas and free entertainment in Las Vegas.

 Ethel M Chocolate Factory

-Head over to the factory and take a FREE self-guided tour.
-Sample some chocolate and check out the Botanical Cactus Gardens.
+Head over to this Chocolate factory and take a FREE self-guided tour.
+Sample some chocolate and check out the Botanical Cactus Gardens whilst you are here.

 Many movies are filmed in Las Vegas so make sure you check out the locations – the lobby in Ceasars Palace was used for the Hangover movie whilst the Bellagio fountains were highlighted in Ocean’s 11.

-Head over to the Anderson Diary Website to organise a free guided tour of the dairy factory – and enjoy free ice cream too!
+Head over to the Anderson Diary factory to organise a free guided tour of the dairy factory – and enjoy free ice cream too!

 Downtown Container Park